neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 > 💡 Hint: You can ask fellow students to review your PRs.
 You will learn and improve a
 > lot by doing so.

+❗️ You don't have to worry about how to toggle answers or bookmarks, we will work on that in a later project.
+But make sure you include the answer texts and bookmark buttons in your app.
+(You might want to look up the "hidden" attribute.)

 ## 3. Bookmarks Page